earonne/django-nadb/docs/index.rst

-Welcome to nadb's documentation!
+Welcome to django-nadb's documentation!
 ================================

-nadb (Not Another Django Blog) is a Django blog app.
-The source repository can be found at https://github.com/earonne/nadb/
+django-nadb (Not Another Django Blog) is a Django blog app.
+The source repository can be found at https://github.com/earonne/django-nadb/

 Installation
 ============

-Installing nadb is as simple as checking out the source and adding it to your project or ``PYTHONPATH``.
+Installing django-nadb is as simple as checking out the source and adding it to your project or ``PYTHONPATH``.

-Use git, pip or easy_install to check out nadb from Github_ or get a release from PyPI_.
+Use git, pip or easy_install to check out django-nadb from Github_ or get a release from PyPI_.

 1. Download and install the package from the python package index (PyPI_)::

-    easy_install nadb
+    easy_install django-nadb

 or if you prefer pip::

-    pip install nadb
+    pip install django-nadb

 2. Install the latest development version from GitHub_.
 This requires to install git_ of course::

-    git clone git://github.com/earonne/nadb.git
+    git clone git://github.com/earonne/django-nadb.git

 then install it manually::

-    cd nadb
+    cd django-nadb
     python setup.py install